-Native advertising is the promotion of a service or a product in a way that is not disruptive and fits naturally within the content.
-Native ads and banner ads are probably the same thing, but native ads are a lot less intrusive and subtle than normal banner ads.
+Native advertising is promoting a service or product in a way that is not disruptive and fits naturally within the content.
+Native ads and banner ads are probably the same things, but native ads are a lot less intrusive and subtle than normal banner ads.

 Such advertisements enable publishers to monetize without interfering with the user experience.
-They also give advertisers the option of narrating stories that blend in with the users’ regular lives.
+They also allow advertisers to narrate stories that blend in with the users’ regular lives.

-This type of advertising comes in a variety of formats, including sponsored content, native video, native social media, and native adverts.
+This type of advertising comes in various formats, including sponsored content, native video, native social media, and native adverts.